orochefeuille/societedepargne/README.md

     - The user can access the page of his profile and update his personal information.

 Translated with www.DeepL.com/Translator (free version)

+## "Développeur Web et Web Mobile" - week 15 project * Part 5

+    Begin to restructure this main project towards the MVC pattern and the POO paradigm